canorve/EllipSect/README.md

 ## **Basic run:**

-The program is executed via the command line.
+Once installed, run the *ellsec.py* in the same directory that you run GALFIT.
 It only requires the latest GALFIT's output file. *The easiest way to run the program is:*

 ```
-./EllipSect.py galfit.01
+./ellsec.py galfit.01
 ```

 It will display images like the ones below: